 Project data management (PDM) tools are one way to cope with the growing complexity.
 PDM arranges a technology system into a connected library of subsystems, a bit like LEGO blocks, and allows data sharing across a company, removing functional silos.
 It can speed up development and cut the design cycle in half.
 PDM could be particularly useful for the rail industry, where there's more scope for customization than in automotive or aerospace, and where the need to limit complexity makes data about every variable easily accessible.
 Rail manufacturers have initiated the journey to modularization of sub-systems, and automakers are using similar parts on multiple platforms.
-Yet, engineers are often reluctant to adopt new IT tools like PDM, with their rigidity and poor user interfaces that are often a struggle to use.
-These are problems that software editors need to address if they want their technologies to be fully implemented.
+Engineers are often reluctant to adopt new IT tools like PDM, with their rigidity and poor user interfaces that are often a struggle to use.